Zhoues/RoboRefer/README.md

 ## 🔥 Updates

+[2025-10-25] 🔥🔥🔥 [RefSpatial-Expand-Bench](https://huggingface.co/datasets/JingkunAn/RefSpatial-Expand-Bench) is now released!
+Based on the original benchmark, the new version expands indoor scenes (e.g., factories, stores) and introduces previously **unexplored outdoor scenarios (e.g., streets, parking lots)**, offering a **more comprehensive evaluation of spatial referring tasks**.

 [2025-09-26] 🔥🔥🔥 RefSpatial-Bench is now used by [Qwen3-VL](https://github.com/QwenLM/Qwen3-VL) and [Gemini-Robotics-1.5](https://deepmind.google/discover/blog/gemini-robotics-15-brings-ai-agents-into-the-physical-world/) to evaluate spatial reasoning in complex embodied scenarios!
 Come on, test your model with RefSpatial-Bench!

 <table>